hackjutsu/personal-blog/source/_posts/Maven POM in Action.md

 ### POM Relationships

 #### Dependencies
 The cornerstone of the POM is its dependency list.
-Maven brings in the dependencies of those dependencies (transitive dependencies), allowing your list to focus solely on the dependencies your project requires.
+Maven brings in the dependencies of those dependencies (transitive dependencies), allowing our list to focus solely on the dependencies our project requires.

 ##### Dependency Version Requirement Specificatioin
 Dependencies' version element define version requirements, used to compute effective dependency version.
 Version requirements have the following syntax: